Everyone pays in-state tuition during summer term!**excludes VetMed and PharmD courses and INTO students

 Information regarding staff and staff dependent discounts is available on the OSU staff fee privileges webpage.

 Course audits for senior citizens

 If you are 65 or over, you may audit a class (non-credit/non-degree basis) on a space-available basis with consent of the instructor.
 Courses audited by senior citizens have tuition and mandatory fees waived, but course fees and special supply fees still apply.
-If you are attending OSU for the first time and are not seeking a degree, you will need to apply online as a non-degree seeking student through the Office of Admissions (541-737-4411) and pay a non-refundable fee of $30.
+If you are attending OSU for the first time and are not seeking a degree, you will need to apply online as a non-degree seeking student through the Office of Admissions (541-737-4411) and pay a non-refundable fee.
 If you have attended OSU in the past or want to obtain a degree, please contact the Office of Admissions directly to determine specific admission requirements and procedures for your situation.

 The course instructor will determine the requirements for an audited course and must give approval prior to registration.
 For additional information and requirements for auditing a course please contact the Office of the Registrar (541-737-4331).